TinkerTools/tinker-hp/README.md

-# Tinker-HP: High Performance Massively Parallel Evolution of Tinker
+# Tinker-HP: the massivelly parallel High Performance Evolution of Tinkeron CPUs and GPUs
 -----------------------------------------------------------------------------------------------------------------------------------------------
 => (October 2020) A major update is coming with the availability of the Tinker-HP GPU code.
 Preprint to come in the incoming weeks.
 Stay tuned!
 -----------------------------------------------------------------------------------------------------------------------------------------------